 Field guide

-Buying a Palms Place condo — what our team does differently on tours
+Buying a Palms Place condo in Las Vegas — what our team does differently on tours

 Most Palms Place pages online recycle the same tower amenities list.
-This guide is written from how Dr. Jan Duffy's Palms Place team actually runs buyer tours and offer prep in Las Vegas—split between a listing specialist and a dedicated buyers specialist, not a generic call center.
+This guide is written from how Dr. Jan Duffy actually runs buyer tours and offer prep in Las Vegas—as both listing specialist and Palms Place Buyers Specialist, not a generic call center.
 Situation-specific tour and HOA notes live in our separate field notes hub.

 What should you ask on a Palms Place condo tour?

 Use this checklist on every Palms Place showing—especially furnished or rental-history units.
-Chance Fuller, Realtor typically walks buyers through it before an offer deadline.
+Dr. Jan Duffy typically walks buyers through it before an offer deadline.

 - Who manages this unit day-to-day (owner, long-term tenant, hotel program, or third-party host)—and does that match the listing remarks?